i-adarsh/i-adarsh/README.md

 ## About Me  &nbsp; <img src="https://raw.githubusercontent.com/i-adarsh/i-adarsh/main/gif/about.png" width="30px"/>
  <!-- ✍ -->
- As a <b>Technical Solutions Engineer</b> at <b> Google Cloud </b> with experience in complex integration and troubleshooting.
-I take pride in the fact that I have helped top 50 Platinum Google Cloud customers to navigate and utilize over <b> 9+ GCP services </b>.
-I am always looking for new challenges and am passionate about understanding the core concepts behind different popular technological fields.
-My passion for understanding the fundamental concepts behind popular technological fields has driven me to excel in my career.
-Along with my technical skills, I bring a friendly and motivating personality to the team environment.
+<b> Technical Solutions Engineer<b> at <b>Google Cloud<b> with experience in <b>complex integration and troubleshooting<b>.

+Helped <b>top 50 Platinum Google Cloud customers<b> to navigate and utilize over <b>9+ GCP services<b>.

+Always looking for new challenges.

+Passionate about understanding the core concepts behind different popular technological fields which has driven me to excel in my career.

+Bring a <b>friendly and motivating personality<b> to the team environment.

-In my free time, I enjoy playing cricket, table tennis, and pool.
+Enjoy playing cricket, table tennis, and pool in my free time

 </div>